simonepriuli/koka/readme.md

 <br>

+Kōka helps you craft elegant and secure TypeScript code.
+It enables easy error handling, streamlines development processes, and enhances code maintainability.

-効果 (こうか): This means "effect" or "effectiveness."
-It can be used to talk about the impact or result of something.
+_効果 (こうか): This means "effect" or "effectiveness."
+It can be used to talk about the impact or result of something._

 ```bash
 npm i koka-ts